-Since 1985, the Hall has inducted 152 visionary and trailblazing women from the past and present who have a connection to Colorado.
+Since 1985, the Hall has inducted 152 visionary and trailblazing women from the past and present who have impacted the state of Colorado in an exceptional way.
 Our inductees include: teachers, doctors, scientists, politicians, social activists, bankers, newspaper publishers, philanthropists, aviation pioneers, humanitarians and authors.

 So many women in the Hall are unsung heroes, “hidden figures” who have endured with superlative strength, beauty and love.
 They deserve our respect and acknowledgment as shining examples of the potential of all women.
 Their accomplishments are a strong legacy, as tall as the Rocky Mountains they stand beside and as broad as the plains they look out upon, and have shaped history and transformed lives.